Do It Yourself Home Repairs

 If it doesn't budge, shine a flashlight down into the disposal to see if you can determine the cause of the jam.

-This should dislodge the blade, which may be wedged against a piece of silverware, a bottle cap, or some other small item that has fallen in unnoticed.
+This should dislodge the blade, which may be wedged against a piece of silverware, a bottle cap, or some other small item that has fallen unnoticed.
 Use long kitchen tongs - never use your fingers - to pull the culprit out.

 Do It Yourself Home Repairs: Corrective Caulking